webeverly/webeverly/README.md

-### Hi there 👋 from Bev
+# Hi there 👋 from Bev

 ## Currently
 - Working at : Akinox

 ## Past
-- Working at : DreaminGetAway
+- Worked at : DreaminGetAway
-- Studying at : Cegep de Sainte-Foy
+- Studied at : Cegep de Sainte-Foy

+### Tech I like
+- React.js
+- Sass

 <!--
 **webeverly/webeverly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.